Major incident preparedness

 Woodside maintains a comprehensive and integrated all hazards approach to major incident preparedness by applying the emergency risk management philosophy to prevent, prepare for, respond to and recover from major incidents.

-Whilst prevention of major incidents is key, our capability to respond to and recover from major incidents is both a regulatory and licence to operate requirement
+Prevention of major incidents is a key priority, maintaining a capability to respond to and recover from major incidents is both a regulatory and licence to operate requirement

-Focusing on the protection of our people, the environment, our assets, reputation and livelihood, Woodside maintains a tiered, global response framework, providing scalability and measured escalation to incidents or events.
+Focusing on the protection of our people, the environment, our assets, reputation and livelihood, Woodside maintains a tiered, global response framework, providing scalability and measured escalation when responding to incidents or events.

 Our approach1

-Woodside maintains a comprehensive and integrated all hazards approach to major incident preparedness by applying the emergency risk management philosophy to prevent (where possible), prepare for, respond to and recover from major incidents.
+Woodside adopts a comprehensive and integrated all-hazards strategy for major incident preparedness, adhering to the emergency risk management philosophy to prevent (where possible), prepare for, respond to, and recover from incidents with a focus on safeguarding our personnel, the environment, our assets, reputation, and livelihood.

 Global approach

-We have made further progress in harmonising our global Crisis and Emergency Management (CEM) framework.
+We have made further progress in aligning our global Crisis and Emergency Management (CEM) framework through the use of standardised tools and combined capability.

 2025 activities